IR35 and the private sector

 • No.

-• The new (and existing arrangements) only apply where a contractor provides services through a PSC, not direct to the client.
+• The IR35 regime only applies where a contractor provides services through a PSC, not direct to the client.
+It is very important therefore that when contracting a PSC (or supplier), that the end user is clear as to the supply chain.

-• An end user (and, therefore, the supply chain) will be exempt from the new provisions if they are regarded as a ‘small’ entity, i.e. if
+• An end user (and, therefore, the supply chain) will be exempt from these provisions if they are regarded as a ‘small’ entity, i.e. if

 • their annual turner over is not more than £10.2 million (corporate and non-corporate)